nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 You're good.
 But oh, let me see if this trying to get the loot out here.
 There do you guys have a loot thing showing up for you?
 I do not see it, but I keep hearing it anyway.
 Okay.

 Yeah.
 I see it.
-Increase Carson's range.
+Increase Karsten's range.
 My what?
 Oh, yeah.

 So I can run farther?
 I think I need some different armor.
 Would you like bigger armor?
 I know, and I cannot lie.
 But Nice.